aquasecurity/trivy/docs/docs/references/cli/image.md

       --cache-backend string   cache backend (e.g. redis://localhost:6379) (default "fs") --cache-ttl duration     cache TTL when using redis as cache backend --clear-cache            clear image caches without scanning
-      --redis-ca string        redis ca file location, if using redis as cache backend --redis-cert string      redis certificate file location, if using redis as cache backend --redis-key string       redis key file location, if using redis as cache backend
+      --redis-tls              enable redis TLS with public certificates, if using redis as cache backend --redis-ca string        redis ca file location, if using redis as cache backend --redis-cert string      redis certificate file location, if using redis as cache backend --redis-key string       redis key file location, if using redis as cache backend